MCStreetguy/atom-snippet-injector/README.md

 ---

-### Externals
+### External Sources
-All external sources used within this package are subject to their licenses and respective owners.
+> All external sources used within this package are subject to their licenses and respective owners.

 **This package uses the following libraries or contents:**